-https://workflow.suny.edu/view.php?id=299689.
+http://workflow.suny.edu/view.php?id=153691 (see Appendix).
 Copies of the candidate's works, articles, reviews, etc., are not to be included as part of the portfolio.
 The campus must retain the original portfolio containing original signatures of the President, Chief Academic Officer, appropriate Dean, and each scholar submitting a recommendation.